near/multichain-relayer-server/integration_tests/README.md

 ```
 with the optional `--verbose` flag to print subprocess output.

+In separate terminals, run the following:
+- [gas station indexer](https://github.com/near/gas-station-event-indexer/tree/main) locally with the correct values in the `config.toml` file: `make run`
+- multichain server (this repo) is configured correctly (`config.toml`) and run: `cargo run`

 ## Manual Steps
 Instructions on how to manually perform end-to-end tests on the entire multichain relayer system including the gas station contract, indexer, and relayer server.